Head of Content

 For example, if you find a new mortgage deal that outweighs the expense of ERCs, then it could be beneficial to pay the fee and switch lenders.
 The same applies if you need to remortgage due to a change in your personal circumstances.

-It's important to weigh up all of the options before making a decision, as it could potentially save you money in the long run.
+It's important to weigh up all options and run some calculations with any ERCs factored in before making a decision, as it could potentially save you money in the long run.

 How to avoid early repayment charges